dabloo26/nmt-english-hindi/README.md

 ## 🔧 Setup Instructions

+### Prerequisites
+- Python 3.8-3.12 (Python 3.13 has compatibility issues with some dependencies)
+- pip package manager

 ### Step 1: Download Model Files from Google Drive

 Download these 3 files from your Google Drive: